 THE HUNDRED DOLLAR PORTRAIT POSTER

 Brown's obsession with design began at an early age in Brighton, England.
 Collecting stamps, making scrapbooks, delivering London newspapers and magazines, as well as a trip to Paris were all influences.
 At fifteen — before he had his own camera — he began printing his father’s negatives in a stone basement.

 Three years after his first darkroom, he bought a Mamiya 4×5 and studied Ansel Adam’s black-and-white Zone System.
 In his late teens, Malcolm Brown moved to Canada where his work soon appeared in exhibitions and publications.
-At twenty, he designed windows on Yonge Street, photographed ballet, and attended art school.
-He then landed a position as designer, then art director, at Citytv/Much-Music in Toronto.
+At twenty, he designed windows on Yonge Street, photographed dancers from the National Ballet and attended art school.
+He soon after landed positions as designer, then art director, at Citytv/Much-Music in Toronto.

 B-side: Brown has been involved in many sports — cycling, football [soccer], kayaking, running marathons, table tennis, and windsurfing.
 One of his latest obsessions is repurposing old and new garb with his newly acquired sewing machine.

 He has won numerous gold and silver Nat-ional Magazine Awards and ADCC awards, as well as a New York Type Directors Club Award for Shift.

 As print began to fade, Brown launched into website design, and more recently tablet and mobile.
 He is skilled in CSS, Dreamweaver, FolioLink, HTML5, Squarespace, Wordpress and the past year he has fully immersed himself in Adobe Muse, Premiere Pro and After Effects.
-He has also been shooting and editing his own videos during any downtime.
+He has also been shooting and editing his own videos during weekends.

 During his career, Brown has maintained close ties to the design community: judging National Magazine Awards; mentoring students at The Advertising & Design Club of Canada [ADCC]; sharing his knowledge and expertise through speaking engagements at George Brown College, OCAD University, Ryerson University, AMPA [Calgary] MacEwan University [Alberta] and the University of Toronto.